A Field Component

 </div>

 Here's a field which is a little more complex.
-This field handles both types, select
+This field handles both types, select and multiselect:

 const Select = ({